 Picard is now faced with a choice of sending the crew of the Enterprise C back into the battle and certain death while possibly changing history, or keeping them here where their impact on the current war is negligible.

 There are some fantastic performances in this episode.
-One of the more subtle differences is the relationship between Picard and Riker (Jonathan Frakes) which both actors manage to pull-off very well.
+One of the more subtle differences in the relationship between Picard and Riker (Jonathan Frakes) which both actors manage to pull off very well.
 Here it is more confrontational; I got the feeling that Riker and Picard rarely see eye-to-eye in this universe.

 There are brief moments we see Worf both at the beginning and end of the episode.
 During one of those instances, Worf is first given prune juice to drink by Guinan and labels it “a warrior’s drink”.
 This results in Michael Dorn being inundated with bottles of prune juice at future Trek conventions.